NielsEgesdahlJensen/ArkAscendedQuestUI/readme.md

 - `{eos_id}/statistics`: Provides various player statistics
 - `{eos_id}/trackers`: Shows all tracked stats for a player
 - `{eos_id}/quest/{quest_id}`: Shows tracked data for a given quest
+- `content/{file}`: Option to self host static files in the content dir like dynamic server settings.

 POST requests
 - `{eos_id}/discordlink`: used in The-God-Of-Noise's UI to link a Discord user to an eos id.
 (Discord bot with functionality for this may or may not be released.)
 Feature is turned off by default in config.